anhchor/lostsectortoday/about.md

 Every day, a Lost Sector is set at Legend difficulty (1320) and another at Master difficulty (1350).
 They're highlighted on the map; you must first clear the LS normally on your current character, even if you cleared it on another character, before it shows up as available for Legend/Master.

 This site covers **Legend** Lost Sectors only.

+Daily reset is at 10:00 AM Pacific Time (UTC -7).

 ## Rewards